7Block Labs

 Security and correctness checklist (don’t skip this)

-• Field‑range checks for public inputs: ensure every public signal is checked mod the scalar field r to prevent input aliasing.
-Old templates and some libraries had known issues; use the latest generators and add explicit checks if needed. (security.snyk.io)
+• Field-range checks for public inputs: Always make sure to check each public signal against the scalar field r to dodge any input aliasing issues.
+Some of the older templates and libraries have had their fair share of bugs, so it’s a good idea to stick with the latest generators and add some explicit checks if necessary. (security.snyk.io)

-• Domain separation: bind your proof to a circuit ID, deployment chain ID, and application context to prevent cross‑circuit replay.
+• Domain separation: Tie your proof to a circuit ID, deployment chain ID, and the application context.
+This step helps prevent any cross-circuit replay situations.

 • Aggregation-specific:

-• For verification layers: ensure the attested statement includes all necessary binding (proof IDs, VK IDs, public input digests, and your app domain).
+• When it comes to verification layers, make sure the attested statement has all the essential bindings (proof IDs, VK IDs, public input digests, and your app domain).

-• For recursive aggregation: audit the outer circuit’s verifier gadget and transcript; recursion bugs can break soundness.
+• For recursive aggregation, take a close look at the outer circuit’s verifier gadget and transcript; recursion bugs can really mess with soundness.

 Engineering tips we use in client projects